 Now that the blind is framed, cut panels from 1⁄2-inch plywood to cover the front, back and sides.
 Use deck screws to attach.
 Do not forget to number/describe all parts for reassembly.
 We used a scrap piece from the 3⁄4-inch plywood floor to make one side panel.
-Also, we decided to paint the panels green while they were easy to reach, to save time and make it easier to paint the blind when it was reassembled above the ground.
+Also, we decided to paint the panels green while they were easy to reach.
+It saved time and made it easier to paint the blind when it was reassembled above the ground.

 Finally, cut one piece of 1⁄2-inch plywood 63 inches by 72 inches for the roof.
 There is an overhang at the front and back of the roof.

 The blind is now ready to be carefully disassembled, except for the platform base and floor, and moved to the site of its permanent location.
 Once there, slip the 4-by- 4-inch post in the EZ brackets and attach with a lag bolt in each bracket to hold it in place.
 With plenty of help, and being very careful, roll the platform into the position you want it to sit permanently.
 Mark the ground and dig holes 12 to 24 inches deep.
 Sit the platform legs in the ground and check the platform to be level in all directions.
 Make adjustments by digging until it is level.
 Mix and pour in one bag of Quikrete per hole.
 Allow it to set up for 48 hours.